obulka/blink_raymarch/README.md

 This gizmo renders the scene using a ray marching algorithm, with support for hdri image based lighting.
 You can inptut a standard nuke camera and the perspective projection, axes, and world space coordinates, will match that of Nuke's native scanline renderer, and general 3D system.

+The AOV output options are:
+- scene
+- normal
+- position
+- depth

 ## References
 - https://iquilezles.org/articles/distfunctions/
 - http://blog.hvidtfeldts.net/index.php/2011/09/distance-estimated-3d-fractals-v-the-mandelbulb-different-de-approximations/